lexfrl/react-layer-stack/README.md

 npm install --save react-layer-stack
 ```

+### Store layers in your redux store

+`react-layer-stack` provides `reducer` (`import { reducer } from 'react-layer-stack'`) which you can combine into your Redux store instead of using preconfigured `LayerStackProvider`.
+This is useful if you want to store everything in one store (which is good practice).

 ### Real-world usage example

 Public API consist 2 key components: `Layer`, `LayerStackMountPoint` and 1 additional: `LayerContext` (sometimes toggle needs to know which popover is open now).